 The Art Deco movement has carried an air of glamor and sophistication since its start in the 1920s.
 These days, the style calls to mind visually stunning films like Midnight in Paris or The Great Gatsby, where handsome men in suits and beautiful women in flapper dresses and long strands of pearls dance the night away at lavish parties.

 In fact, the style has become so synonymous with elegance that many women (like celeb Ashlee Simpson) look for Art Deco designs in their engagement rings.
-What makes a ring Art Deco?
+But what makes an Art Deco engagement ring?
 There are three major characteristics: light colored metals, daring geometric patterns, and brightly colored gemstone accents.

 However, one of the true perks of an Art Deco engagement ring is the uniqueness of the style.
 Sharp angles or cathedral-style arches, rubies, sapphires, or emeralds – with the right styling, any ring can get that Art Deco flair.
 Take a look at how these engagement rings use emeralds and diamonds to styles to create stunning Art Deco designs.
 You just might get inspired!

 The Stunning Split Shank Engagement Ring